sunnyvalechha/Aws-Eks/README.md

 There are 3 ways to use the Kubernetes on AWS:

 1. Self Managed - Creating Control and Data plane all managed by ourself, any patching or any issue faced in any of the components are managed only by us.
-2. Eks 		- Control plane managed by Aws and Data managed by us.
+2. Eks - Control plane managed by Aws and Data plane managed by us.
 3. Fargate - Everything managed by Aws.
 It is a serverless architecture.

-**Practical:-**
+Eks Cluster Setup:

 * Launch 1 Ubuntu Ec2 Instance (t2.micro)
 * Create a Iam User